Covid-19 Policy (V5)

 • Take account of the impact on those with protected characteristics and if any reasonable adjustments are to be made.

-• Hand sanitising stations are visible to use and kept stocked up.
+• Hand sanitising stations are available to use throughout the building.

-• To minimise the risk of transmission in changing rooms and showers, users are asked to ensure they are clean before and after use with cleaning equipment supplied.
+• Shower users are asked to clean touch points before and after use with cleaning equipment supplied.

-• All used meeting rooms are cleaned twice a day.
+• Incspaces bookable meeting rooms are cleaned twice a day.

 • Meeting rooms are locked and are to be prebooked and should not be used otherwise.